 From Osh to Khorog and getting finally to Dushanbe, the M-41 is home to such a vast quantity of beauty and hidden places that it would one whole lifetime to explore all of them.
 The following itinerary is the one I did personally.
 It took us more than three weeks to complete but, to be very honest, we traveled on a slow path and did a couple of side trekking trips.

 Note – You will see that many bloggers mix the Pamir Highway with the Wakhan Valley in the same article.
 While the valley tends to be part of the same trip, it’s totally wrong to include it as part of the M-41, because it’s not; not geographically and not even culturally.
-For this reason, I’ve decided to write a separate article which is on its way.
+For this reason, I’ve decided to write a separate article:

 Pamir Highway map